THU-BPM/unforgeable_watermark/README.md

 Tips:
 - You may need to change llm tokenizer path in `detector.py`, line 69, 72, 75.
 - You may need to set appropriate z_value in different experiment settings.

+## Others
+As for robustness against rewrite attack (corresponding to Appendix B in our paper), we observed varying performances in robustness among different watermark generator models.
+Consequently, we selected watermark generators that demonstrated relatively better performance.
+Trained generator models are provided in `experiments/robustness/generator_model/`.
+You can train your own detector based on the provided generators.
+Don't forget to set appropriate z_value according to the performance of key-based detector (i.e. public detector).

 ## Citation